masihjahangiri/create-random-test/README.md

 }
 ```

-- The password does not match the username - 400:
+- `400` The password does not match the username:
 ```javascript
 {
     "ok": false,